Tmitchy/-SOC-Incident-Documentation/README.md

 Every write-up is in my own words, based on what I actually found — not copied from a platform's answer key.

-> **Note:** while most investigations here come from LetsDefend, some are real incidents from building my own SOC home lab — like PKI/certificate failures I had to root-cause myself.
+> **Note:** While most investigations here come from LetsDefend, some are real incidents from building my own SOC home lab — like PKI/certificate failures I had to root-cause myself.
 These aren't simulated; they're genuine troubleshooting under time pressure.

 ---